 Since it will not be possible for a student to pay for school and living expenses with just the On-Campus Work Study Program, International Students should arrange for a sponsor to help them financially each month with approximately \$500.
 If you are not expecting to have on-going support from a sponsor, you must come prepared to pay 100% of the first year's costs (approximately \$13,000).
-Campus employment would then help the student to save for the following year's down payments (see financial information on page 13-15).
+Campus employment could potentially help the student to save for a portion of the following year's down payments (see financial information on page 13-15).
 The remaining balance would then be due in monthly payments.
-A limited number of full-time work positions will be available while school is not in session to allow the student to save for the next semester as well.
+A limited number of full or part time work positions may be available while school is not in session to allow the student to save for the next semester as well.
+However, a full 40 hour schedule is not guaranteed on breaks.
+See the Registrar for more details and assistance.